 How to use: Diffuse through an infuser, inhale directly.
 Or apply topically (diluted with a carrier oil)

 Lavender, for our family, has been one of the best essential oils for nervous feelings, anxiety, and meltdowns.
 For Sweet B it has made a world of difference and is really helping with her mood at home.
-Something that I’m going to try with her in the future is making a bracelet or necklace that can hold a small sachet scented with lavender.
+Incorporating a bracelet or necklace, allows her to continue the calming sensations and input when she’s at school or on the go.

 Do you use essential oils?